True Colors: Quilted

 For more information:

-National Parks 2020: Theodore Roosevelt National Park
+National Parks 2020: Lake Clark National Park and Preserve

 It’s time once again to explore more National Parks through yarny goodness.
 Over the past four years, we have explored the United States through its National Parks, and in 2020, we will have represented them all.
 Many of these are lesser-known National Parks, and we hope you spend some time exploring them through the links we’ve shared.